Reporter Fights for Records on Arab-American Spying

 CHICAGO (CN) – A journalist and documentary filmmaker sued the Justice Department for the release of FBI records about a surveillance program she says targeted Arab-American communities outside Chicago before 9/11.

-Assia Boundaoui filed a lawsuit against the FBI and Department of Justice in Chicago federal court on Monday, claiming they have refused to hand over records about a particular investigation in violation of the Freedom of Information Act, or FOIA.
+Assia Boundaoui filed a federal lawsuit against the FBI and Department of Justice in Chicago on Monday, claiming they have refused to hand over records about a particular investigation in violation of the Freedom of Information Act, or FOIA.

 “Throughout the 1990s and 2000s, Arab American neighborhoods just outside of Chicago were subject to widespread surveillance as part of one of the largest anti-terrorism investigations ever conducted in the United States before 9-11,” the lawsuit states.
 “That investigation, which was code-named ‘Operation Vulgar Betrayal,’ is now the subject of plaintiff’s investigative journalism and a feature-length documentary film entitled, ‘The Feeling of Being Watched.’
 The documentary, which is scheduled for release in 2018, follows plaintiff’s journey to uncover why her community fell under blanket government surveillance, and why the community feels even more targeted today.”

-Boundaoui says she filed a FOIA request last September seeking the expedited and free release of the FBI’s Operation Vulgar Betrayal criminal investigation files to “inform the public about homeland security policies and enforcement methods of terrorism investigations in the 1990s and 2000s.”
+Boundaoui says she filed a FOIA request last September seeking the expedited and free release of the FBI’s Operation Vulgar Betrayal criminal investigation files to “inform the public about Homeland Decurity policies and enforcement methods of terrorism investigations in the 1990s and 2000s.”

 Her requests for expedited processing and a fee waiver were both denied, and the DOJ said it would take more than three years to process the documents she asked for, according to the complaint.